Frenchman’s Creek (1944) Directed by Mitchell Leisen. Joan Fontaine, Arturo de Córdova, Basil Rathbone (110 min).

 George MacDonald Fraser in The Hollywood History of the World is a fan, “There is plenty of action and excitement, the piece is beautifully dressed (the London interiors look properly Restoration), and there is a grand melodramatic scene when the heroine…knifes the caddish Rathbone and clobbers him with a suit of armour.
 Cecil Kellaway has the acting honours as a French servant, de Cordova is thoroughly gallant, and there are no shocks of The Wicked Lady kind to the sensibilities (Fraser 212)

 Leisen’s other Technicolor tour de force, Lady in the Dark, has never been legally available on home video in this country, but Frenchman’s Creek has recently become available on DVD for the first time, on a Universal Vault series disc.
 Once shown on AMC, in their old movie programming days, I have a deteriorating VHS taped off the network, that does not begin to do justice to this stunningly beautiful film.
-Clearly, it is time for this splendid, feminist slanted pirate adventure to be rediscovered.
+A non-binary author teamed with a gay director creates one out-of-the-box pirate yarn.
+The new 4K restoration from Universal and The Film Foundation is meltingly gorgeous.
+I was thrilled to see it on the big screen.
+Clearly, it is time for this splendid, feminist-slanted adventure to be rediscovered.

 Color photos from Souvenir program for Frenchman’s Creek, Mitchell Leisen: Hollywood Director by David Chierichetti, on set photos from Mendocino and the Movies by Bruce Levene.